meliao/osdc_support/instances.rst

 .. _flavors:

-VM Flavors
+OSDC VM Flavors
 -----------------

 There are a number of "flavors" you can use when spinning up a VM.
 Below is a list of the specifications for each available OSDC instance.
 VCPU indicates the number of cores activated when that flavor is used.

-Some jobs may require larger instances, some may require multiple smaller instances.
+Some jobs may require larger instances, some may require a small instance, others may require multiple smaller instances.
 Your resource allocation :ref:`quota  <metering>` will determine the size and quantity of instance you can spin up.

   =============  ========  ===============  ============
   Flavor         VCPUs     VM Disk (GB)     RAM (GB)